JoshOrndorff/recipes/CONTRIBUTING.md

 I try to not use "we" or "our" because I feel like it encourages unncessary language.
 This isn't a steadfast rule, but I try to follow it.

+File issues and I'll help with formatting; if you're already confident, file a PR and I can help clean it up if necessary and add it to the book...

 * LINK TO OUTSIDE STUFF A LOT!
     * link to other sections often to illustrate how things work together
     * whenever you reference anything from an external source, link to it